 The Kentucky Derby is a race associated with tradition and you can count on a number of things.
 The Mint Julep is an iced cocktail consisting of bourbon, mint and sugar syrup and is the traditional beverage of the Derby race.
 Women often appear in outfits that are lavishly accessorized with large, elaborate hats.
 The rich and famous fill up “Millionaire’s Row.”
 And as the horses are paraded before the grandstands, Stephen Foster’s “My Old Kentucky Home” is played by the University of Louisville Marching Band.

 The Kentucky Derby is an event not to be missed and Xpressbet is the legal, safe and secure way to bet the race.
-All wagers made through Xpressbet directly commingle into track pools, and you can make all of your favorite bets, including Win, Place, Show Exacta, Trifecta, Superfecta and the Pick 4 and Pick 6, with us.
-Bet with your computer, smartphone or tablet and watch all of the action live with our high-quality video stream.
+All wagers made through Xpressbet directly commingle into track pools, and you can make all of your favorite bets, including Win, Place, Show Exacta, Trifecta, Superfecta and the Pick 4 and Pick 6, with us, with the same odds as you’d get on track.
+Bet online with your computer, smartphone or tablet and watch all of the action live with our high-quality video stream.

 So no matter how you like to bet, Xpressbet is your way to play.
 Join us this year for the Kentucky Derby – Sign Up Now to Choose Your Bonus and start wagering today!